mayankkumar37362-spec/ecommerce-sales-operations-analytics-dashboard/README.md

-# ecommerce-sales-operations-analytics-dashboard
-Interactive Power BI dashboard analysing 100K+ e-commerce orders EDA using Python, SQL, DAX and Power BI.

 # 🛒 E-Commerce Sales & Operations Analytics Dashboard

+Interactive Power BI dashboard analyzing **100K+ e-commerce orders** using **Python, SQL (PostgreSQL), DAX, Power Query, and Power BI**.

+---

-## 📌 Project Overview
+# 📌 Project Overview

 This project is an end-to-end Business Intelligence solution developed using the **Brazilian Olist E-Commerce Dataset**.
-The goal was to transform raw transactional data into actionable business insights through data cleaning, SQL analysis, DAX measures, and interactive Power BI dashboards.
+The objective was to transform raw transactional data into actionable business insights through data cleaning, SQL analysis, DAX measures, and interactive Power BI dashboards.

-The dashboard enables stakeholders to monitor sales performance, customer behaviour, payment preferences, and logistics efficiency from a single reporting interface.
+The dashboard enables business stakeholders to monitor sales performance, customer behaviour, payment preferences, and logistics efficiency from a single reporting interface.

-The dataset has been taken from kagle.
-It has 9 dimension tables.
+The dataset was obtained from **Kaggle** and consists of **9 relational tables** containing information about customers, orders, products, sellers, payments, reviews, and deliveries.

 ---